-In May 2014, August 2015, March 2016, April 2016 and May 2016, the Financial Accounting Standards Board ("FASB") issued amended revenue recognition guidance to clarify the principles for recognizing revenue from contracts with customers.
+In May 2014, August 2015, March 2016, April 2016 and May 2016, the FASB issued amended revenue recognition guidance to clarify the principles for recognizing revenue from contracts with customers.
 The guidance requires an entity to recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 The guidance also requires expanded disclosures relating to the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 Additionally, qualitative and quantitative disclosures are required about customer contracts, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
 We adopted this new standard on January 1, 2018, utilizing the modified retrospective approach.
 There were no impacts to the amount or timing of revenue that we had recognized in prior periods.
-For additional accounting policy and transition disclosures, see Note 2 - Revenue Recognition to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018, which is incorporated by reference in this prospectus.
+See Note 2 - Revenue Recognition for additional accounting policy and transition disclosures.

 In January 2017, the FASB issued amended guidance to simplify the accounting for goodwill impairment by removing Step 2 of the goodwill impairment test.
 A goodwill impairment will now be measured as the amount by which a reporting unit's carrying value exceeds its fair value, limited to the amount of goodwill allocated to that reporting unit.
 This guidance is to be applied on a prospective basis effective for our interim and annual periods beginning after January 1, 2019, with early adoption permitted for any impairment tests performed after January 1, 2017.
-We adopted this guidance in 2017, and recognized \$0.2 million of impairment losses related to our goodwill.
+We adopted this guidance in 2017, as further described above under Critical Accounting Policies and Estimates.